vszanetti/quartz/content/spaces.md

 The COVID-19 pandemic provided an example of how spaces can be repurposed.
 City spaces were converted into triage sites and field hospitals to manage the overflow of suspected COVID-19 cases.
 This was a temporary but essential transformation of space, turning what might have been considered useless into a critical resource.

-The **New York High Line** is another prime example of how a neglected space can be transformed.
+The **New York High Line** is a prime example of how a neglected space can be transformed.
 Originally an abandoned railway, it was repurposed into a vibrant urban park.
 This green lung combines wild nature with urban life, offering a space where social and cultural activities can thrive.
 Similarly, the **Minhocão** in São Paulo, Brazil, an elevated expressway, is closed to traffic at night and on weekends, allowing it to be repurposed as a public space for the community.

 <figure>
     <img src="https://arquitecturaviva.com/assets/uploads/obras/45017/av_medium__av_66215.webp?h=be623b46"